NOID: Nice Opaque Identifier (Minter and Name Resolver)

 - New York University.

 NOID is also used to generate Handle identifiers at Cornell University and North Carolina State University.
-Programmers at Princeton University are working on graphical user interfaces for NOID and ARK.
+Programmers at Princeton University have developed graphical user interfaces for NOID and ARK.

 NOID as a Name Resolver, and the Name-to-Thing (N2T) Resolver